-Ashly Proteane software is included on a CD with each unit, and is also available on the Ashly website.
-After installing the software and starting the program, the startup screen will appear as shown to the right, with Ashly Network Tree, Project Canvas, and Menu items described below:
+Ashly Protea software is available for free download from the Ashly website's software section.
+There is no longer a CD-ROM included with new units.
+After downloading, installing, and launching the program, the startup screen will appear as shown to the right, with Ashly Network Tree, Project Canvas, and Menu items described below: